-Today, as the School celebrates its 150th anniversary, predoctoral students are part of an exciting new vision.
-A new curriculum that began in 2015, integrates oral health and primary care and gives first year DMD students the opportunity to gain primary care clinical experience earlier with rotations in the Student Teaching Practice.
+A new curriculum for predoctoral students that began in 2015, integrates oral health and primary care and gives first year DMD students the opportunity to gain primary care clinical experience earlier with rotations in the Student Teaching Practice.
 HSDM provides students with an intellectual experience that reflects the biological underpinnings of oral and systemic health, the value of evidence-based research, and the importance of clinical study.
 Advanced graduate students also draw upon the richness of the educational facilities and research institutes of the broader Harvard community and greater Boston area.

 Located in the Longwood Medical Area of Boston, the Harvard School of Dental Medicine offers an unparalleled learning environment.
 The contributions of HSDM’s faculty and alumni to oral and systemic health, and to the profession, resonate around the globe.